huggingface/hub-docs/tasks/src/reinforcement-learning/about.md

 Many example videos can be found on the Internet where the RL agent starts with a really bad gaming strategy due to random initialization but gets better and better with each episode of the training.
 This [paper](https://arxiv.org/abs/1912.10944) particularly investigates the performance of RL on popular games such as Minecraft or Dota2.
 Usually super-human level can be reached although there are still some challenges mostly related to efficiency to construct the gaming policy of the RL agent.

-### Healthcare

-RL techniques can be used to recommend optimal treatments to the patients based on certain readings of the patients like vital signs or laboratory measurements.
-The usage of RL is advantageous because other automated systems in healthcare are based on models that rely on human knowledge whereas RL constructs the necessary models using past experiences.
-The optimal actions in this case can be dosage of a medication, optimal settings of a medical machine etc.

 ## Task Variants

 This place can be filled with variants of this task if there's any.